6 Stages of Plant life Cycle in Detail and with Diagram

 • As the pollen gets trapped, it traverses the style to the ovary.

-• The eggs in the ovary get fertilized with pollen.
+• The ova in the ovary get fertilized with the pollen.

-• The fertilized eggs take the form of seed, and the ovary develops into fruit by shredding off the flower components.
+• The fertilized eggs take the form of an embryo and develop into a seed.

 • Seed dispersal is the final stage of the plant’s life cycle.

-• The seeds separate from the parent plant and are spread in the atmosphere by wind, animals, or the water current.
+• The seeds separate from the parent plant and are spread in the environment by wind, animals, or the water current.

 • The seeds get dispersed to distant positions where they eventually start the plant’s life cycle in new soil.